 Safety and Stability (Non-Reactivity)

 Nearly all types of cookware leach some chemicals, but stainless steel is one of the safest, most stable materials you can choose.
+Nickel, chromium, and iron are all needed in the human body, so they are only an issue if a person has an allergy or a rare disease that makes them sensitive to iron.

 For more information, see our Guide to Safe, Non-Toxic Cookware.